AnaD7/devOps-api/README.md

 # fleetman-api-gateway

-This serves as a backend facade for the Angular front end to connect to.
+This serves as a backend facade for the Angular front end to connect to..